swilli21/UVA2024Capstone/README.md

 Interpretation: The score is a number between 0 and 1, with higher scores indicating closer matches to the reference text.
 A score of 0 means there is no overlap between the machine-translated text and the reference translation, while a score of 1 indicates perfect overlap.

 - ROUGE focuses on recall, measuring how well the generated text covers the key information present in the rag text.
-It focuses on recall.

 ROUGE variants: each variant calculates the recall of the generated text compared to the reference text.
 - ROUGE-N (measuring the overlap of n-grams)